sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 Seam's eye scanned your form.
 "Yes, I can only imagine the darkness that took you has changed you."

 You shook your head.
 "Not even that.
 How do I say this..."
 You sat in a chair near the entrance, watching him.
 "Jevil attempted to escape his captivity by way of a bodyswap spell.
-I'm... what's left of that."
+I'm...
+I'm the unlucky sod who took his place."

 "You are..."
 His brow furrowed, and he paused to take you in again, with this new information.
 "Then I must ask... where has *Jevil* gone?"

+You looked away, yet again the image of your corpse called to mind.
+You scowled, and pressed your head into your hands.
+You wanted to disappear, right this moment.

+Seam seemed to come to the conclusion that you could not yourself utter, and moved around the counter to approach you.
+A brief glance up at him told you nothing - his face was difficult to read.
+"Would I be perhaps correct in assuming by your hesitance... that the former court jester is... no more?"

+You watched his eyes for a moment, then slowly, you nodded just the tiniest amount, eyes shooting downward. "...'m sorry."

+You heard a small gasp from him, and he brought his paws up to his chest, clutching gently at his robes over his heart-- his *soul* as he processed this. "...I see."
+Perhaps you expected him to dismiss you, or be upset with you - perhaps you wanted him to be so, to validate your depressive episode.

+So you were understandably surprised when the beast, after a few moments, lowered to a crouch and pressed his head into you.
+Like a pet cat that sensed its owner needing affection might.

+"The Jevil I knew died long ago...
+As you might have expected, I knew him before the poor soul lost his grip on reality.
+It was quite awful to watch him fall...
+And now, because of the Darkness that pervades this land, you yourself are trapped in a body you do not understand.
+From where do you hail, my friend?"

+You take a deep breath, and find yourself caressing the back of the cat beast's head.
+You struggle to prevent yourself from outright scritching at his fur or petting him, replying with some nervousness, "I... hail from a reality outside of this one.
+I am still adjusting to this world of... monsters, of magic.
+Of... humans.
+The one from which i come from seems so much more... banal, boring in comparison."
+Your allow yourself a soft, grim chuckle.
+"I must admit, I do miss it, despite the kindness of the monster company I've been keeping."